 Private/Gated Communities: Emergency Debris Removal

 The City will coordinate when possible with private/gated communities, but remember that debris removal from private/gated property is the responsibility of the property owner.

 Please visit our Storm Waste Collection page to learn about options for these communities.

 Generator exhaust contains carbon monoxide, which cannot be smelled or seen.
 They should always be used out and away from your garage, door, windows, and vents (at least 20 feet).

 Visit our Generator Safety page for additional tips to keep your family safe.

 The Apopka Police Department want to help you take steps to prepare for the increase in crime that follows a natural disaster.

 Visit our Preventing Crime page to learn ways to stay safe before and after a storm.

-Orange County will provide updates once shelters are open.
+Orange County provides updates once shelters are open on their Orange County Shelters page.
 It a citizen requires a Special Needs/Medical Shelter during an emergency, please contact 311.

 Orange County provides general population shelters for Central Floridians who have been evacuated from their homes, live in low-lying areas, and for all others seeking shelter from a storm.
 Shelters are alcohol, drug and weapon free.
 Individuals should come prepared with supplies.
+ID cards are not required to enter shelters.
 For location and openings of shelters, please visit Orange County’s website.